ClaudioESSilva/claudioessilva.github.io/content/post/2019-08-20-more-powershell-remoting-coverage-in-dbatools.md

 </ul>

 <blockquote>WARNING: [HH:mm:ss][Get-DbaComputerCertificate] Issue connecting to computer | Connecting to remote server "ComputerName" failed with the following error message : The server certificate on the destination computer ("ComputerName":5986) has the following errors:
 The SSL certificate contains a common name (CN) that does not match the hostname.
-For more information, see the about_Remote_Troubleshooting Help topic.</blockquote>
+For more information, see the about_Remote_Troubleshooting Help topic.

 <img class="aligncenter size-large wp-image-1773" src="https://claudioessilva.github.io/img/2019/08/test_failing_bothtrue_notfqdn.png?w=800" alt="" width="800" height="70">